 Ingredients in Soy Sauce

-► The name itself signifies that soybeans are primarily used in making this condiment.
-But, depending upon the method of preparation, different contents are used.
+- The name itself signifies that soybeans are primarily used in making it.
+Depending upon the method of preparation, different contents are used.
 For example, in some of the traditional Chinese soy sauces, fermented fish is used in addition to soybeans.
-And, most of the brands available in the market contain fermented wheat with little or no soy beans.
+Most of the brands available in the market contain fermented wheat with little or no soy beans.

-► Basically, there are two ways of making soy sauce, depending upon which the components vary, viz. traditional method and artificial hydrolysis.
-In the traditional way, the ingredients, soy beans and wheat or barley grains are fermented with the yeast, Aspergillus oryzae under natural conditions.
-The yeast strain can be substituted with other microorganisms that help in fermentation process.
+- There are 2 ways of making soy sauce, the components vary accordingly, viz. traditional method and artificial hydrolysis.
+In the traditional way, the ingredients, soy beans and wheat or barley are fermented with the yeast, Aspergillus oryzae under natural conditions.
+The yeast strain can be substituted with other microorganisms that help in fermentation.

 - In case of artificial hydrolysis, hydrolyzed soy protein is used along with coloring agents for commercial production.
 It is much cheaper than those brewed traditionally with yeast and/or microbes.